UNISvalbard/Geo-SfM/_build/html/_sources/content/lessons/l1/tutorial.md

 |           ...
 ├───────gcps
 |           (We'll get back to this in a later session)
+├───────GNSS
+|           (We'll get back to this in a later session)
 ├───export (where you place export models and files to)
         ...
 └───metashape (This is where you save your Agisoft Metashape projects to)